NSUR COIN Self Reported Market Capitalization Achieves $98.60 Million (NSUR)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-NSUR COIN’s genesis date was October 14th, 2021.
+NSUR COIN was first traded on October 14th, 2021.
 NSUR COIN’s total supply is 200,000,000,000 tokens.
+NSUR COIN’s official message board is blog.nsurcoin.com.
 The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
 NSUR COIN’s official website is nsurcoin.com.
-NSUR COIN’s official message board is blog.nsurcoin.com.
 NSUR COIN’s official Twitter account is @nsurcoin and its Facebook page is accessible here.

-It is usually not currently possible to purchase alternative cryptocurrencies such as NSUR COIN directly using US dollars.
-Investors seeking to trade NSUR COIN should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NSUR COIN using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as NSUR COIN directly using US dollars.
+Investors seeking to trade NSUR COIN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy NSUR COIN using one of the exchanges listed above.

 Receive News & Updates for NSUR COIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NSUR COIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.